raquo/Laminar/website/docs/documentation.md

 | textarea | onInput | value |  |
 | select | onChange | value | Does not work with multi-select |

 ### Controlled Inputs Caveats

 * You can't have conflicting `controlled` blocks on the same element.
 You also can't have a `value <-- ???` binder outside of a controlled block on an element that already has `value` controlled.
 Trying to do that will throw and exception.
-The `controlled` block defines the sole source of truth for the `value` prop.
+If the `controlled` block is added to the element, it defines the sole source of truth for the `value` prop.

-* The `onInput` (or `onClick` etc.) event listener defined inside of the controlled block will be run before any other event listeners on this element, even if you registered those other listeners before adding the controlled block.
-If the controlled block is added to an element after it has already been mounted, under the hood this is achieved by removing all the Laminar listeners from the element and re-adding them in the same relative order, but **after** the .
+* The `onInput` (or `onClick` etc.) event listener defined inside of the `controlled` block will be run before any other event listeners on this element, even if you registered those other listeners before adding the controlled block.
+If the controlled block is added to an element after it has already been mounted, under the hood this is achieved by removing all the Laminar listeners from the element and re-adding them in the same relative order, but **after** the controlled event listener.
 This is done to ensure that other event listeners do not interfere with the controlled input functionality (e.g. by stopping propagation of the event).

 * Remember that Laminar's `controlled` block sets the input's `value` (or `checked`, whichever you use) property to the controlling observable's last emitted value after each input event.
 This means that all other input event listeners will not see the user's real input, they will see whatever input value was set by the controlled block.
 This is because the event itself doesn't carry the information about the user's input, it's only stored in the input element's `value` property.
 So as Laminar updates that property to match the controlled observable, there is no chance for other event listeners to see the user's raw input.